 Notes to editors

-Gas Goes Green #H2Explainers are a series of blogs setting all the key information you need to know about how Britain’s gas networks are working to deliver hydrogen to our homes.
+Gas Goes Green #H2Explainers are a series of blogs setting all the key information you need to know about how Britain’s gas networks are working to deliver hydrogen to our homes, as part of our 'Tomorrow's Heat, Today's Opportunity' campaign.
 Check out the ENA Newsroom to find other articles and updates from both gas and electricity network companies.

 Image credit: Northern Gas Networks